Anjrini/Back_Fitting_R/README.md

 The implementation of the function is done using the R language.

-  -The function is supplied with the following two variables:
+  The function is supplied with the following two variables:
     - response: the response variable of the data frame in a string from between two quotation marks
     - Data: the data frame which has to be numeric in oder for the function to deliver suitable results.
 Other than numerics cannot unfortunately be handeled.